CINF-405-Group-6-Fall-2023/UAlbanyVirtualTour/README.md

 ### Prerequisites

-Ensure you have the following prerequisites installed on your system:
+Ensure you have Python 3 installed on your system.

-- Python 3
-- Pip (Python package installer)
-- Git
-- Django

 ### Setup Instructions